eliasbrange/1337-aws-cg-workshops/workshops/workshop3/README.md

     todo10
     ```

-4. Upload this file to S3 by using the `aws cli`:
+4. Upload this file to S3 by using the `aws cli` in another terminal than the one you are tailing logs in:

     ```bash
     $ aws s3 cp todos.csv s3://todoappstack-todoimportbucket9bc2d041-12345678/import/todos.csv